MaryamFatima16/Image-Encryption-Tool/README.md

     ```sh
     streamlit run image-encryption-tool.py

-    **incase any error arises while trying to run the application, use this**:
+4. **incase any error arises while trying to run the application, use this**:
+    Launch the application with:
     ```sh
     python -m streamlit run image-encryption-tool.py

     ```

 ## Usage